RENEW is one of the most expansive initiatives to have been launched by UB. Learn more about our founding, our mission, and our grand challenges.

 RENEW stands for Research and Education in eNergy, Environment and Water.
-The institute coordinates the development of innovative research, education and outreach programs across UB.
+The institute fosters development of innovative research, education, and outreach programs across UB.

-The RENEW Institute harnesses the expertise of current faculty, with plans to hire additional faculty, to pursue cutting-edge energy, environmental and water research.
-By building on UB’s considerable strengths in these three areas, RENEW increases the visibility and stature of environmental scholarship at UB on a national level.
+The RENEW Institute leverages the expertise of UB faculty who share an interest in sustainability and climate resilience in cutting-edge energy, environmental, and water research.
+By building on UB’s considerable strengths in these three areas, RENEW increases the visibility and international stature of university-wide research science.

-Researchers participating in the RENEW Institute pursue external research funding from federal, state and private sector sponsors, as well as philanthropic funding from foundations and corporations.
+Researchers participating in the RENEW Institute pursue external research funding support from federal, state, and private sector sponsors, as well as philanthropic funding from foundations and corporations.

-As a leading public research university, UB is committed to addressing regional and global environmental challenges through enduring scholarship and intellectual innovation.
+Formulating a response to the changing climate's impact on the environment, and effective stewardship of global energy and water resources are among the preeminent challenges of our time.
+As a leading public research university, UB is committed to addressing regional and global environmental challenges through transdisciplinary research and intellectual innovation.

 Sustainability is an institutional priority, with more than 100 UB faculty members and dozens of departments already engaged in research related to RENEW themes.

-By establishing a core group of scholars focused on the themes of energy, water and environment, and by improving communication across the relevant disciplines, the RENEW Institute helps UB make better use of resources.
+By establishing a core group of scholars focused on sustainability and climate science aspects of energy, water, and environment, and by linking scholars of relevant disciplines across decanal units, the RENEW Institute strengthens ideation, research, and solution development in crucial areas of inquiry.